Get to know the manager of Loriga SICAV

 He has 19 years' experience in Financial Markets, the last ten managing absolute return mandates in Bankia.

 Javier started his career path as an auditor at Deloitte.
 In 1996 he joined the Analysis Department of Urquijo Bolsa SVB, subsequently becoming its head.
 In 2005 he began his career at Bankia as the Head of the treasury portfolio invested in equities.
-Since 2013 he has been the Senior Manager of SICAVs in Bankia Fondos, specialising in multi-asset management with goals of absolute return and strict risk control.
+From 2013 is Manager Sénior of sicavs in Bankia Funds, specialised in management multiassets with objectives of return absolute and strict control of the risk.

 Evolution of the SICAV